ksonex777-pixel/code-api/CALLBACKS.md

 ) => {}

 /**
+ * Called when a player attempts to craft an item
+ * Return "preventCraft" to prevent a craft from happening
+ * @param playerId - The id of the player that is attempting to craft the item
+ * @param itemName - The name of the item that is being crafted
+ * @param craftingIdx - The index of the used recipe in the item's recipe list */
+onPlayerAttemptCraft: (playerId: PlayerId, itemName: string, craftingIdx: number) => {}

+/**
  * Called when a player crafts an item
- * Return "preventCraft" to prevent a craft from happening
  * @param playerId - The id of the player that crafted the item
  * @param itemName - The name of the item that was crafted
  * @param craftingIdx - The index of the used recipe in the item's recipe list